Thomas King Ekundayo Phillips: Work

 In 1926 Phillips presented a proposal to the Synod of the Diocese of Lagos, which was accepted, to use "native airs" in church services.
 Most of his work consisted of church music that included hymns, antiphonal chants, choral anthems in Yoruba language and two organ solo works, Passacaglia on an African Folk Song and Variations on an African Folk Song.

 Phillips wrote three short organ solo compositions, but most of his organ pieces were based on existing indigenous themes.
 He made the first modern arrangement of Ise Oluwa, the most popular Yoruba Christian hymn, for SATB with organ accompaniment.

 Phillips was the author of Yoruba Music (Johannesburg: African Music Society, 1953), the first musicological treatise by a trained African musician to discuss African music.
 The book describes Yoruba traditional music in detail and shows how the concepts in this indigenous tradition can be incorporated in modern works.

+Phillips was a member of the committee who selected the Nigerian National Anthem in 1960.